Zoramite/photography.randymerrill.com/contents/articles/vandenberg-ball-2012/index.md

 These photos are also available for viewing on [Google+][plus] and [Facebook][fb].

-**Note:** To meet minimum print quantities, print orders will be grouped together and ordered on the 17th of October and the 3rd of November.
+**Note:** Print orders will be grouped together to meet the minimum print order quantities.
+This means that there may be a wait between when you place the order and when the pictures are printed and delivered.
+If you have any questions feel free to call at [435.363.4780][tel].

 <div class="product row">
 	<div class="half">